 In short, it’s important to do two things:

-A good example of this, is if you listed “Business” as the space you write for.
-You’ll want to list a few keywords underneath such as “digital marketing,” “human resources,” or “sales strategy.”
-This will help with (1) SEO and (2) showcases your deeper-level of understanding for the industry.
+A good example of this is if you listed “Business” as the space you write for.
+You’ll want to list a few keywords underneath, such as “digital marketing,” “human resources,” or “sales strategy.”
+This will help with (1) SEO and (2) showcases your deeper level of understanding of the industry.

 Choosing which writing samples to showcase on your profile can sometimes be one of the most daunting tasks.
 Where do you begin?!